-Anthropology is the worst major for immediate career, but anthropology is the major most likely to change your life.
+Anthropology is the worst major for immediate career, but anthropology is the major most likely to change your life–see What is Anthropology?
 And anthropology may help you change the world, although standard disclaimers about “starving artists” apply.
-But anthropology is also a great major to acquire lifelong learning skills–language, culture, thinking, writing, analysis–that enables success in several careers.
+But anthropology is also a great major to acquire lifelong learning skills–language, culture, thinking, writing, analysis–that enables success in several careers (see the 2015 update on Anthropology Jobs).
 Perhaps paradoxically, anthropology is a great major for analyzing corporations and capitalism, and you probably have just as much chance–if not more–of landing in the top 1% as an anthropology major as you do with any of those so-called lucrative or valuable college majors.

 Anthropology is the major for changing your life–and changing the world